Leadership Education and Development (L.E.A.D.)

 Workshops topics include community building, conflict resolution, making small talk, service excellence, personal branding, professional communications, leadership inventories, and more.

 The program is open to all regularly enrolled credit students.
-You must RSVP for each session at (815) 455-8550, email email@example.com or sign up in Student Life, A252.
+You can RSVP for each session at (815) 455-8550, email email@example.com or sign up in Student Life, A252.

 Attend five or more sessions to receive a Certificate of Merit and be invited to the L.E.A.D. banquet.
 For more information, please call the Student Life Office at (815) 455-8550 or email firstname.lastname@example.org

-All sessions will be held in A221 from 10 a.m. to noon.
+All sessions will be held in the Scot Room from 2:30 to 4 p.m.